Consumer Medicine Information

 Keep this medicine where children cannot reach it.

-APO-Bicalutamide 50 mg tablets are white to off white, round, biconvex, film coated tablets debossed "B50" on one side and
+White to off white, round, biconvex, film coated tablets debossed "B50" on one side

 Each tablet contains 50 mg of bicalutamide as the active ingredient.